engineering87/MLCriticalSection/README.md

 The project is made up of three distinct modules: the simulation module for simulating data contention; the module for the creation of a prediction model based on machine learning through the **ML.NET** library; the orchestrator module for management and orchestration of simulation and prediction module.
 The simulations are parametric and allow you to change the configurations at will.
 The system will take care of the simulations and the creation of a predictive model through machine learning.
+The final purpose is to predict the waiting time of a thread to access the critical section.

 ### Architecture
 ![Alt text](/wiki/img/Architecture.png?raw=true)